lawrenceevalyn/research-sandbox/articles/dh2018-shakespeare.md

 ## Discussion ##

+### History, Comedy, Tragedy ###

 The potential utility of graph density in distinguishing genres is visually obvious when individual comedy and history networks are compared.
-Histories feature highly dispersed networks, with large numbers of very minor characters: messengers and vassals who are only spoken to and never speak back, or “First,” “Second,” and “Third” members of groups like soldiers and ambassadors, who each interject briefly in a single scene. in which paired connections form chains of acquaintance, but even the monarchs have low eigenvector centrality.
+Histories feature highly dispersed networks, with large numbers of very minor characters: messengers and vassals who are only spoken to and never speak back, or “First,” “Second,” and “Third” members of groups like soldiers and ambassadors, who each interject briefly in a single scene.
+Connections form chains of acquaintance with little overlap, so even the monarchs have low eigenvector centrality.
-Graph density is insufficient, however, to account for the tragedies

-Histories: a lot of useless people (We find histories more strongly distinguished from comedies and tragedies than comedies and tragedies are from each other, a distinction largely driven by the substantially higher numbers of peripheral characters in history plays.
 Figure: 2Henry6; Henry5

-Comedies: small, dense network (Although comedies often have multiple subplots, these separate stories do not result in highly-separated networks.
+Comedies, in contrast, feature networks with far fewer characters, in which nearly everybody speaks to nearly everybody else at some point.
+Although comedies often have multiple subplots, these separate stories do not result in highly-separated networks.
 We theorize that comedic networks are strongly shaped by the plays’ final “resolution” scenes, which bring together the full cast.
-Relatedly, the average eigenvector centrality of the characters in comedies is much higher than in tragedies or histories; this suggests that many more of the characters in a comedy are “important,” reflecting a focus on ensemble stories.)
+Relatedly, the average eigenvector centrality of the characters in comedies is much higher than in tragedies or histories; this suggests that many more of the characters in a comedy are “important,” reflecting a focus on ensemble stories.
 Figure: ComedyErrors; Midsummer

-Tragedies: not, as expected, one “great talker”?
-But mostly the in between: something dense with some attendants; hard to identify directly, weird.
+Graph density is insufficient, however, to fully distinguish the tragedies, which feature networks somewhere between history and comedy in their density.
+They often have a dense core with a secondary ring of more peripheral characters.
+What seems to distinguish them is the existence of the central tragic hero, whose influence directly touches more of the network than the protagonists of histories, but whose connections are less interconnected than the ensembles of comedies.
+These subtleties are better captured, it seems, by the combined metric of “edges, degree, and words.”
 Figure: Othello; Lear; MacBeth; Hamlet

-With this preliminary validation we can step back and look at Shakespeare’s various contested genres.
-The “Roman plays” are the simplest: they are unquestionably tragedies, not histories, with the possible exception of Antony and Cleopatra.
+### The "Problem Plays" ###

+We then use our preliminary identification of each genre’s features to examine Shakespeare’s various contested genres.
+Training our model only on the plays for which there is strong consensus, we applied it to the “Roman plays,” the “problem plays,” and the “romances” in turn.
+Of the Roman plays, all but Antony and Cleopatra are identified as tragedies by every metric; Antony and Cleopatra is identified as a history by “edges, words, and degree” and as a comedy by “degree, modularity, and density”.
+Of the problem plays, All’s Well that Ends Well is always identified as a comedy; Troilus and Cressida and Measure for Measure are both identified as a comedy by all metrics except for “edges, criticality, and degree”, which identify them as tragedies.
+The three romances, despite visually unusual networks which support literary arguments that Shakespeare’s writing had grown more experimental at the end of his career, are identified as comedies by every mathematical metric.
+We treat none of these identifications as definitive declaration of the plays’ “real” genres, but use them to distinguish between plays whose generic ambiguity lies in their subject matter, and plays whose ambiguity lies in their structure.
 Figure: Caesar; AntonyCleopatra; Coriolanus; Titus

-We find that the three “problem plays” fall among the comedies for nearly every measure we consider.
-We don’t claim that this “solves” the question of genre for these plays, but rather propose it as support for literary arguments that the “problem” lies in a mismatch between a comedic structure and un-comedic subject matter.
 Figure: AllsWell; Measure; TroilusCressida

-The networks of the three “romances” are more structurally ambiguous, supporting literary arguments that Shakespeare’s writing had grown more experimental at the end of his career.
-The edges and degree are what dominate and place the romances squarely into comedies, even though the words are more like the tragedies (i.e., shorter).
-So, the structure of the social network says "Comedy" but the length of the play says "Tragedy.”
 Figure: Pericles; Cymbeline; Winters; Tempest

 ## conclusion: extensibility ##